 the most lavish scale – rich, rare and costly.

-dinner-giving was carried on to an extent only equaled
+dinner-giving in New York City was carried on to an extent only equaled

 in London and Paris.
 Much use was made of flowers,

-foods, served on gold or silver plates, and not all of us
+foods found on the Delmonico's menu on gold or silver plates; and not all of us

-possess handsomely decorated dining rooms, and for the lack
+possess handsomely decorated period dining rooms.
+For the lack

-the most important is a well set and attractive table, snowy
+the most important factors is a well set and attractive table with snowy

 linen, polished glass and china, and brightly burnished

 silverware.
-In 1891, Delmonico gave this advice to the
+In 1891, Delmonico's gave this advice on how to set a formal dinner table to the

 readers of The Ladies

-to Delmonico, one must first learn how to set a table.
+to Delmonico's, one must first learn how to set a table.
 A

 round table is better than a square table, if the